 Looking at it this way, it’s clear that the technology portion is just the beginning of the solution (or the end, or as it usually happens — the middle).

 It’s not Via’s algorithm or app that solves the passengers’ problems.
-It’s the entire experience, which includes, among other things, the waiting time, the air-conditioning in the car and the communication with the driver during the ride.
+It’s the entire experience, which includes, among other things, the waiting time, the air-conditioning in the car, and the communication with the driver during the ride.

 Delivering End-To-End Value to Your Customers

-As a product leader, you must understand what happens outside of your technology product’s boundaries.
+As a product leader, you must understand what happens outside of your technology and product’s boundaries.
 Understand what your users do — in the real world — before and after they use your product.
 Understand their mood, their state of mind, and their constraints.
 Remember what they are trying to accomplish, and take it into consideration when you are defining the functionality of your product.

 As a product leader, thinking about the problem from the holistic perspective mentioned above, you are in a unique position to identify gaps in other areas.
-As a product leader, it is your responsibility to raise these gaps to the company level and make sure someone in the company addresses them.
+But if you are the only one to see those things, and they naturally involve other people’s direct responsibility, your ability to impact anything is very limited.
+Therefore, it is your responsibility to raise these gaps to the company level and ensure that someone specific in the company addresses them.

-You might want to add measurements of things that don’t naturally belong in your product, but definitely impact the overall solution.
+You might want to add measurements of things that don’t naturally belong in your product but definitely impact the overall solution.
 Or holistic measurements from the full solution point of view and not just within the product boundaries.

 This stage requires not just being the CEO of the product but also being a good CEO who knows how to make the whole bigger than the sum of its parts.